TriumphTeam/docs/triumph-cmds/2.x.x-S/1-started/setup.md

 }
 ```

-In order to include the lib in your project, you need to add `shadow` plugin `build.gradle.kts`.
+To include the lib in your project, you need to add `shadow` plugin `build.gradle.kts`.
 Replace `[YOUR PACKAGE]` with your plugin's package, for example `me.myplugin.plugin`.

 ```kotlin